archellir/blog.arcbjorn.com/data/posts/introduction.md

 ---
-title: First blog post
+title: First post
 published_at: 2022-10-02
-snippet: Objective of the blog
+snippet: Why「 blog 」?
 ---

-This is my first blog post
+Why blog?

+As for every cell on Earth, storing and sharing information is an existential necessity.